jezevec10/jstris-guide/usermode.md

 Click the *Edit map* button to enter the map editor.
 It functions identically to the Map Designer.

-Maps can manipulate the board in various ways:
+The Map component has two dropdown options that control its behavior:

+#### Board manipulation modes:
-- **Replace board** - the whole board is replaced by a map,
+- **Replace board** - The whole board is replaced by the map.
-- **Subtract from current board** - If blocks are present on the board in the same position as in the map, the blocks will be removed.
+- **Subtract from current board** - If blocks are present on the board in the same position as in the map, those blocks will be removed from the board.
 - **Add to current board (on top)** - The map will be overlaid on top of the board (like a layer in an image editing program).
+Map blocks take priority over existing board blocks.
-- **Add to current board (under)** The map will be underlain under the board (like a layer in an image editing program).
+- **Add to current board (under)** - The map will be underlain under the board (like a layer in an image editing program).
+Existing board blocks take priority over map blocks.
-- **Intersect with current board (keep stack color)** - All blocks on the map are removed, except in positions where there were blocks in the map.
-Block colors on the board are retained.
+- **Intersect with current board (keep stack color)** - All blocks on the board are removed, except in positions where blocks existed in both the board and the map.
+Block colors from the board are retained.
 - **Intersect with current board (force map color)** - Same as above, but block colors are replaced with those from the map.
-- **End if map collides with current piece position** - Will end the game as failure if the map shape collides with the currently manipulated piece.
+- **End if map collides with current piece position** - Will end the game as failure if the map shape collides with the currently active piece.
+Does not modify the board or piece position.
+- **End if map collides with current stack** - Will end the game as failure if the map shape collides with the current stack (placed blocks).
 Does not modify the board.

-- **End if map collides with current stack** - Will end the game as failure if the map shape collides with the current stack.
-Does not modify the board.
+#### Active Block position handling:
+After the board is modified by the map (except for the two "End if" modes), you can control what happens to the active piece:

+- **Reset to spawn** - The active piece is reset to its default spawn position for that piece type.
+- **Move up until no collision** - If the piece is colliding with the modified board, it will be moved upward until it no longer collides.
+The piece will not move below its spawn height.
+- **Closest valid (any direction w/o collision)** - Searches for the closest valid position in all directions (up, down, left, right, and diagonals).
+The search expands outward from the current position until a collision-free position is found.
+Piece rotation remains unchanged.
+- **Closest valid (any direction except down)** - Same as above, but the piece cannot be moved downward.
+Only upward, left, right, and upper diagonal movements are allowed.
+- **Keep unchanged** - The piece position and rotation remain exactly as they were before the map was applied.
+Note: This may result in the piece colliding with the modified board.

+> **Note:** After any Active Block position adjustment, the lock delay is reset to prevent accidental hard drops.

 ### Stats